-What Happened in Puerto Rico?
-A Timeline of Hurricane Maria
+What's Happening With the Relief Effort in Puerto Rico?

 At 5 p.m., the National Weather Service issues a hurricane warning for the entirety of Puerto Rico.
 “Maria is developing the dreaded pinhole eye,” writes Jack Beven, a senior hurricane specialist at the NWS.
 Pinhole eyes are smaller and more robust than usual hurricane eyes, and they suggest that the storm is quickly strengthening.
 Beven again warns the storm is “an extremely dangerous major hurricane,” and adds, “it is possible that the hurricane could reach Category 5 status.”

-At 8 p.m., an Air Force hurricane hunter plane flies through Maria, recording maximum wind speeds of 160 miles per hour—meaning the hurricane has attained Category 5 strength.
+At 8 p.m., an Air Force hurricane-hunter plane flies through Maria, recording maximum wind speeds of 160 miles per hour—meaning the hurricane has attained Category 5 strength.
 An hour later, Maria makes landfall in Dominica, a small island nation of more than 70,000 people.
 The prime minister describes “mind-boggling” destruction before the communications cut out.

 Tuesday, September 19—One day before landfall